-- Enhanced strategic rail connectivity between and to growing settlements and places of economic importance such as Aylesbury, High Wycombe and Milton Keynes; - A second London terminus for the Chiltern Main Line at Old Oak Common for onward travel to and from the capital and Heathrow via the Elizabeth Line and the Great Western Main Line; - Improved rail system resilience with alternative routes for periods of disruption and changing passenger and freight journey needs; - Enhanced mode shift to rail and other sustainable modes, by expanding the range of available routes and connections, and enabling greater use of more sustainable and space efficient modes for all or part of journeys; and
+- Enhanced strategic rail connectivity

+between and to growing settlements and

+places of economic importance such as

+Aylesbury, High Wycombe and Milton

+Keynes;

+- A second London terminus for Chiltern

+Main Line at Old Oak Common for onward

+travel to and from the capital and Heathrow

+via the Elizabeth Line and Great Western

+Main Line;

+- Improved rail system resilience with alternative routes for periods of disruption and changing passenger and freight journeys needs; and

+- Enhanced mode shift to rail and other sustainable moves by expanding the range

-Improving the safety and efficiency of strategic traffic movements, including for freight, through targeted highway improvements on the strategic road network such as the A404, and supporting new planned development, particularly the A4010 at Princes Risborough (complementing road improvements around Aylesbury recommended in a previous study).
+- of available routes and connections, and enabling greater use of more sustainable and space efficient modes for all or part of journeys. - Improving the safety and efficiency of strategic traffic movements, including for freight, through targeted highway improvements on the strategic road network such as the A404, as well as required improvements linked to planned growth on more local routes, particularly the A4010 at Princes Risborough.

-- New rail routes supported by enhanced bus services connecting a growing network of mobility hubs and railway stations across the region (Packages 1 and 2), enabling more users to access new connections such as a second London terminus at Old Oak Common; - Enhanced rural connectivity, will enable those outside of urban areas to access enhanced ondemand services and improved active travel links (Package 4) reducing the need for them to drive or have access to existing activity centres or mobility hubs to access onward travel; and - Rail electrification will reduce passenger and freight impacts by transitioning large numbers from diesel to electric traction (Package 5) and making the most of improvements to railway stations (Packages 1 and 2).
+- New rail routes supported by enhanced bus services with services linking to the growing network of mobility hubs and railway stations across the region (Packages 1 and 2), increasing the number of people able to access new connections to the second London terminus at Old Oak Common; - Enhanced rural connectivity will connect more people living outside of urban areas through enhanced on-demand services and improved active travel links (Package 4) reducing the need for them to drive or have access to existing activity centres or mobility hubs to access onward travel; and - Rail electrification will reduce passenger and freight impacts by transitioning large numbers from diesel to electric traction (Package 5), and making the most of improvements to railway stations (Packages 1 and 2).